 There is a wrong way and a right way (or at least a better way) to do almost anything and everything.
 This applies especially to buying a home because not doing it the right way can cost you a lot of money and cause a lot of heartaches.
 And where better to discover home-buying best practices than from experienced local agents?
-So check these 6 home buying tips from the most trusted real estate agents in Los Angeles.
+So check these 6 home buying tips from the most trusted real estate agents in Riverside.

 1. Understand All the Costs